 Who is it best for?

-Because it supports 8th and 95hGeneration Intel Core CPUs, we can’t really say that it’s a top-notch board, but if you’re just using it for your streaming PC, then it’s still a solid choice as it works quite fast.
+Because it supports 8th and 95hGeneration Intel Core CPUs, I can’t really say that it’s a top-notch board, but if you’re just using it for your streaming PC, then it’s still a solid choice as it works quite fast.

 At the end of the day, it’s all about whether you’re willing to sacrifice some performance for lots of storage capacity, and if you are, then this is a great choice.